Couples choosing to tie the knot now and celebrate later

 “We will still make it beautiful.
 You will still be able to get married with your childhood home and my dog is going to be able to be there and be the ring bearer and that should be really special,” said Boyd.

 And they’ll plan a larger celebration later this fall.
-Wedding planner Ashley Labus said tie-the-knot now and celebrate later is something many of her clients are choosing to do and believes it’s a trend that may last well after this is over.
+Wedding planner Ashley Labus said tie-the-knot now and celebrate later is something many of her clients are choosing to do, and it’s a trend that may last well after this is over.

 The pandemic is reminding engaged couples like Boyd that the focus is not about the wedding day but the marriage to come.